Steal This Decorating Idea From Your Grandparents’ Living Room

 How’s this for a vignette?
 The little bit of blush pink adds a nice little hint of color to a fairly monochromatic room.

-Intrigued?
-You can buy dried pampas grass, ready for display, on Etsy.
-But if you grow pampas grass in your backyard, it's easy enough to bring some inside to decorate.
-Using a sharp blade (and while wearing some gloves to protect your hands), cut off 2 to 3 to 5 of the best-looking stems with the nicest plumage you can find.
+Using a sharp blade (and while wearing some gloves to protect your hands), cut off two to three to five of the best-looking stems with the nicest plumage you can find.
 Then process as you would other flowers by removing any foliage near the base of the stems.
 Trim to your desired length.

 Arrange in a vase or vessel, then style.